 The Queen's University Procurement Card Program offers an alternative to the existing Queen's payment processes and provides an extremely efficient method of purchasing and paying for goods costing less than $5000.
 The Queen's P-Card is a departmental card belonging to the university.
 The cardholder, whose name is printed on the card, is a steward of their department's resources.

 The VISA P-Card program is designed to meet your needs and those of the university.
 The P-Card will enable you to conveniently purchase commodities directly from any supplier that accepts VISA cards.
 Please read and make yourself familiar with the P-Card Policy for a clear understanding of the program.
 Cardholders using their P-card for International purchases (outside of Canada) please refer to Importer Rules.
-If you have any questions regarding the program or the appropriate use of the P-Card, please contact the Credit Card Program Assistant (See Contact List)
+If you have any questions regarding the program or the appropriate use of the P-Card, please contact the Credit Card Program Manager (See Contact List)

 As with any financial instrument, you should be aware of Queen's policies and restrictions prior to obtaining and using the card.
 The Procurement Card is to be used only for purchases related to Queen's business.
 Use of the card for personal purchases is strictly prohibited and subject to disciplinary actions.